fdovila/pcr-sim/README.rst

 ===========

 PCR-SIM is a Polymerase Chain Reaction Simulator.
 It uses BLAST to predict where two primers will anneal on a template.
+Its output is a FASTA file with the PCR products that would result given the primers.

+This script is very simple and does not take into account anything like annealing temperature or extension time.

 It's currently in development therefore this README is tentative.